 Online registration for graduate applications is open from mid-September and you can submit your application up to three months before you expect to complete your course.

-Protected titles include:
+Protected titles are:

-Only people registered with the Board can use these titles.
+Only people registered with the Board can use these protected titles.
 They reflect the division of Chinese medicine practice that a practitioner is qualified in.
 When applying for registration you need to apply for the division/s relevant to your practice.